Fox Professing

 Lerner, Michael.
 (1991).
 Surplus Powerlessness: The Psychodynamics of Everyday Life . . . and the Psychology of Individual and Social Transformation (revised ed).
 Humanities Press.

 Martín-Baró, Ignacio.
 (1994).
 (Adrianne Aron & Shawn Corne, Eds.).
-Writings for a liberation psychology.
+Writings for a Liberation Psychology.
 Cambridge, MA: Harvard University Press.

-Mills, C. W. (1959).
-The sociological imagination.
+Mills, C. Wright.
+(1959).
+The Sociological Imagination.
 New York: Oxford University Press.

 Moghaddam, Fathali M., & Studer, Charles.
 (1997).
 Cross Cultural Psychology: The Frustrated Gadfly's Promises, Potentialities and Failures.
 Chapter in D. Fox & I. Prilleltensky (Eds.), Critical Psychology: An Introduction.
 London: Sage Publications.